 Manolson is on point in recognizing that the promiscuity of secular culture puts pressure on young men and women to get swept up in meaningless sexual encounters that can ultimately stunt their ability to develop or form intimacy.
-Many men and women exert enormous effort in remaining steadfastly committed to halakha when dating.
+The alternative she promotes has been adopted by many men and women who exert enormous efforts to remain steadfastly committed to halakhah while dating.
 They accept that physical intimacy will begin only after marriage.
-In many cases, this restraint and the inevitable sexual tension spurs them more quickly towards marital commitment in order to avoid sexual impropriety latent in growing intimacy between the sexes.
-However, her approach does not acknowledge how central emotional touch can be in fostering the growth of a relationship.
-Abstinence from any form of physical interaction during the dating period which can last weeks, months and sometimes years can be extremely challenging and for some, impossible.
-There is little to no consideration in halakha for the role touch plays in conveying love, affection and support within an evolving relationship.
-The only concern is that touch can, and in the eyes of halakha almost inevitably will, become sexual.
+In many cases, this commitment to avoiding sexual impropriety and the inevitable sexual tension that results spurs them more quickly toward marriage.

+The halakhic discussion of touch is almost entirely preoccupied with the concern that touch can, and perhaps almost inevitably will, become sexual.
+The halakhah as it stands does not acknowledge how central emotional touch can be in fostering the growth of a relationship.
+It plays a role in conveying love, affection, and support and is an important means of communication.
+It is important to be aware that while abstinence from any form of physical interaction while dating ensures that the men and women doing so do not transgress, this comes at a cost.
+Moreover, relationships that extend for weeks, months, and sometimes years can be extremely challenging and for some, practically impossible.

-The reality, unfortunately, does not always correspond to the ideal presented in The Magic Touch.
-Sometimes the lack of touch represses intimacy, acting as an impediment rather than an impetus to move quickly towards marriage.
-More frequently, touch is either expected or inevitable as the relationship unfolds.
-Looking more broadly at the religious dating demographic, couples embarking on dating following divorce or the death of a spouse may be wary of waiting until marriage.
-If their previous sexual relationship was problematic, lack of physical intimacy may act as a significant deterrent in their willingness to commit a second.
+The reality of modern relationships, unfortunately, does not always correspond to the ideal presented in The Magic Touch.
+Sometimes the lack of touch represses intimacy, acting as an impediment rather than an impetus to move quickly toward marriage.
+Manolson also does not address the reality that despite her exhortations, touch is frequently either expected or inevitable as the relationship unfolds.
+For couples embarking on dating following divorce or the death of a spouse the absolute ban on touch before marriage may raise other difficulties.
+If their previous sexual relationship was problematic, lack of physical intimacy may act as a significant deterrent to their willingness to commit a second.

 The Halakhic Prohibitions Relating to Non-Marital Sexual Relations